rrag/react-stockcharts/docs/md/OVERVIEW.md

 - adding custom chart components
 - access the `svg` elements
-- flexible visualization using CSS
+- styling with CSS

-There are many charting libraries available, but I feel there are very few out there that provide the features and flexibility to create stock charts that compete with the likes of the native trading systems.
+There are many charting libraries available, but I feel there are very few that provide the features and flexibility to create stock charts that compete with the likes of the ones provided by commercial trading systems.

 #### SVG vs Canvas
 When deciding on a web technology for charts - not just charts, but ones which are interactive too -  representing many many data points, the decision of performance is bound to come up, and HTML5 presents options.
 React Stockcharts is built on SVG